Causes of Tinnitus and Vertigo in Chinese Medicine

 Kidney-Heart Imbalances Tinnitus

 In Chinese medicine, the Kidney represents the Water Element, and the Heart represents the Fire Element.
 The balance of Water and Fire is crucial in the body to maintain wellness.
 TCM recognizes a break down in the communication between the Kidney energetic organ system and the Heart which can occur if either organ system is compromised.
 This type of tinnitus would present with Kidney Deficient symptoms along with Heart Blood Deficiency symptoms such as palpitations, sleeping problems, poor memory, or anxiety marked with a sense of impending doom.
-Consider Yin Valley formula along with Blood Mansion formula.
+Consider our organic Blood Mansion formula!

 Liver Excess Tinnitus and Vertigo

 Tinnitus with a sudden onset and loud noises is often attributed to Liver-Fire rising upward due to emotional issues such as anger or frustration; this results in Internal Wind which is often part of conditions with dizziness.
 This type of tinnitus may present with a sharp, painful, stabbing headache or dizziness-vertigo.
-Consider 1-2 months of Peaceful Warrior formula followed by Free and Easy Wanderer formula.
+Consider our organic Free and Easy Wanderer formula!